geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 Autocomplete suggestions appear inside Query Editor and include known SuiteQL and Oracle SQL language constructs such as clauses, functions, built-ins, pseudo-columns, and bind variables.

 Hints are advisory.
 They can flag likely issues, but they do not block `Run SuiteQL`.
-NetSuite remains the final source of truth and returns execution errors in the Result panel.
+Warning and error hints appear directly under Query Editor.
+Informational hints stay hidden to save space.

-The combined SuiteQL Performance Matrix & Hints panel is collapsible, so you can fold it while focusing on the editor and query results.
+NetSuite remains the final source of truth.
+If `Run SuiteQL` fails, the execution error appears in the Query Editor hint section.

 ## 4. Choose Execution Mode